Louchaofeng/Ames-mutagenicity-optimization/README.md

 ## Model
-A total of 6 base classifiers and 1 consensus model were save in 'models' file.
+A total of 6 base classifiers and 1 consensus model were saved in 'models' file.

 ## Mutagenicity prediction using the jupyter notebook
 Run *ames_model.ipynb* in your jupyter notebook.